ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-use-cases.md

 These solution guides describe hybrid use cases, linking on-premise applications with IBM Cloud:

-* [Hybrid HPC with persistent cloud resource pools](/docs/hybrid-hpc-cloud-pool?topic=hybrid-hpc-cloud-pool-hybrid-hpc-pers-cloud-pool) - This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a persistent pool of HPC compute on IBM Cloud®.
+* [Hybrid HPC with persistent cloud resource pools](/docs/hybrid-hpc-cloud-pool?topic=hybrid-hpc-cloud-pool-hybrid-hpc-pers-cloud-pool) - This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a persistent pool of HPC compute on IBM Cloud&reg;.
 An organization with an existing HPC on-premises facility might decide to augment this with cloud-based resources.
-* [Hybrid HPC with dynamic cloud resource pools](/docs/hybrid-hpc-cloud-pool?topic=hybrid-hpc-cloud-pool-hybrid-hpc-dyn-cloud-pool) - This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a dynamically provisioned pool of HPC compute resources on IBM Cloud®.
+* [Hybrid HPC with dynamic cloud resource pools](/docs/hybrid-hpc-cloud-pool?topic=hybrid-hpc-cloud-pool-hybrid-hpc-dyn-cloud-pool) - This reference architecture summarizes the best practices for deploying a Hybrid High Performance Computing (HPC) environment connecting an on-premises HPC environment to a dynamically provisioned pool of HPC compute resources on IBM Cloud&reg;.
 An organization with an existing HPC on-premises facility might decide to augment this with these dynamic cloud-based resources.
 * [Deploy Satellite on-premises or in hyperscaler](/docs/pattern-base-ibm-cloud-satellite?topic=pattern-base-ibm-cloud-satellite-base-ibm-cloud-satellite) - Due to privacy, regulatory, or compliance reasons, customers might not send or store data in the public cloud.
 In such scenarios, the best option is to create one or more Satellite locations on-premises and hosts the data locally to satisfy the data residency requirement.
 The Satellite on-premises or in hyperscaler pattern includes two common solution patterns:

     * One or more IBM Cloud Satellite locations configured on-premises